papadavis47/ometepe-art-and-education/README.md

-# Source Code for ometepeartandeducation.org
+<h1 align="center">ometepeartandeducation.org</h1>

-This is an informational website for Ometepe Art and Education (OAE) - a wonderful organization, based in Seattle, with the following mission statement:
+This is the source code of an informational website for Ometepe Art and Education (OAE) - an organization based in Seattle with the following mission statement:

+---

 > "To share, with as wide an audience as possible, the traditional dance, musical culture and
 > culinary dishes unique to our beautiful Central American country.
 We also wish to expose as many